vedranaa/goodies/README.md

 # goodies
 *Collection of random goodies*

-Earlier, I collected goodies [here](https://lab.compute.dtu.dk/vand/goodies), but will now as-we-go place and move stuff to this repo.
+Earlier, I collected goodies [here](https://lab.compute.dtu.dk/vand/goodies), but will from now, as-we-go, place/move stuff to this repo.